tatoBr/xb-coop-list/README.md

 _The response body will contain a message and a list of subscribed Professionals._<br><br>
 ### Get Professional by id
 _>> GET /professinals/:id_
 >Allows an professional to get its own cadastral informations.
-Requires authentication.

 The request body needs to be empty:
 *Example:*
 ```
 GET /professinals/c45aecf0-7b77-11eb-a237-8b4f7a7ff39e
-Authorization: Bearer <YOUR TOKEN>
 ```
 _The response body will contain a message and the Professional's username, email, picture, firstname, lastname and birthdate._<br><br>
 ### Edit Professional's properties
-_>>PATCH /professionals/:id_
+_>>PATCH /professionals
 >Allows an professional to update its own cadastral informations.
 Requires Authentication.

 The request body needs to be in JSON format and include some of the following properties: